a2s-institute/foundations_course/content/ros/README.md

 :warning:  Please make sure you have installed Ubuntu 16 not the latest version of Ubuntu.
 As ROS Kinetic is only compatible with Ubuntu 16.

-In this folder, there are installation instructions to setup ROS, and the material that will be covered during ROS sessions of the foundtion course.
+In this folder, there are installation instructions to setup ROS, and the material that will be covered during ROS sessions of the foundation course.